Sleeping car: China

 China Railway operates an extensive network of conventional sleeper trains throughout the country, covering all provincial capitals and many major cities.
-The Chinese "hard" sleeping car in use today is very basic, consisting of 6 fixed bunk beds per compartment, which can be converted into seats in peak season, especially during Chinese New Year.
+The Chinese "hard" sleeping car in use today is very basic, consisting of 6 fixed bunk beds per compartment, which can be converted into seats in peak season.
 The middle level bunk bed will be folded and top level bunk bed will still be sold as sleeper, while the lower bed will be occupied by three passengers.
 Chinese trains also offer "soft" or deluxe sleeping cars with four or two beds per room.